We have replaced wonder with tick-box excellence, and mystery with an impact case study.

 I imagine the educational curriculum in Dorimare’s schools is very much what like the one demanded by Gradgrind in Dickens’ Hard Times;

 “Now, what I want is Facts.
 Teach these boys and girls nothing but Facts.
 Facts alone are wanted in life.
 Plant nothing else, and root out everything else.
 You can only form the mind of reasoning animals upon Facts: nothing else will ever be of any service to them.“

 And if you think that’s rather extreme, consider this – handed to parents at a primary school in London in 2015:

 ‘The new programme of study in English is knowledge-based, this means its focus is on knowing facts rather than developing skills and understanding.
 It is also characterised by an increased emphasis on the technical aspects of language and less on the creative aspects.”

-I didn’t have a rigorously researched, evidence-based answer to give him, but I did say that I thought it had something to do with our long history and tradition of non-conformity, of sticking two fingers up to authority, and our high tolerance of eccentricity.
+I didn’t have a rigorously researched, evidence-based answer to give him, but I did say that I thought it had something to do with our long history and tradition of non-conformity, of sticking two fingers up to authority, and our high and genuine tolerance of eccentricity.
 Neither of which, I suggested humbly, were common attributes in his own country.

 The Minister said ‘Ah, that’s very interesting’…and moved on.

 I was thinking about Lud-in-the-Mist because it seems to me we are increasingly living in a country which is becoming more Dorimare-like by the day, where the arts are increasingly banished to the equivalent of the land of Faerie, where creativity is associated with the creation of goods and wealth, where any hint of an artistic or genuinely creative spirit is dismissed as bad influence, and to be actively discouraged and eliminated.